department-of-veterans-affairs/vagov-content/pages/change-address.md

 When you change your address and other contact information in your VA.gov profile, it automatically updates across these VA benefits and services:

 <ul>
+  <li>VA health care</li>
   <li>Disability compensation</li>
   <li>Pension benefits</li>
   <li>Claims and appeals</li>
-  <li>VA health care</li>
+  <li>Vocational Rehabilitation and Employment (VR&E)</li>
 </ul>

 <h3>If you're enrolled in VA health care</h3>
-We’ll send your prescriptions and any letters from your VA medical center to the mailing address listed in your VA.gov profile.
-Your health care team may also use the contact information in your profile to communicate with you about appointments and lab and test results.
+We’ll send your prescriptions and any letters, lab and test results, and appointment reminders from your VA medical center to the mailing address listed in your VA.gov profile.
+Your health care team may also use the contact information in your profile to communicate with you.

 </div>
 </div>